marcocorvi/topodroid/README.md

 This is the TopoDroid app (com.topodroid.TDX) repository.

 TopoDroid is a productivity Android app for cave surveying.
-It is specially designed to do cave surveying with the DistoX (v.
-1, 2, and BLE), the Cavway X1, the BRIC (4 and 5), the SAP (5 and 6), the DiscoX, and the JedEye, although it can be profitably used even without it.
+It is specially designed to do cave surveying with an integrated electronic surveying device, although it can be profitably used even without it.
+Supported devices: DistoX (v.
+1, 2, and BLE), Cavway X1, BRIC (4 and 5), SAP (5 and 6), DiscoX, and JedEye.

 Visit the website https://sites.google.com/site/speleoapps for more informations about TopoDroid, and in particular for the old version changes doc.